codepath2019/phase01-hub/week-01/06-03-19-computers-follow-instructions/README.md

 [Video: Computers Follow Instructions Part 02](https://vimeo.com/340142855/4361162baf)

-This lecture covers:
 <details>
   <summary>Lecture Description</summary>
     - Directories: Root directory, home directory and how to change directories (command cd)
     - Commands:
       - You will learn that commands are actually files with low level commands for the computer to do a particular thing, like list the contents of a directory (ls)
       - ls - short for list - lists what's in the directory
       - echo - returns whatever you typed in quotes
       - which - tells you which directory a command is in
       - touch - creates a file
       - vim - a program that contains a command (called vim) that allows you to edit what is in a file
       - mv - renames a file
 </details>

 [Video: Computers Follow Instructions Part 03](https://vimeo.com/340703072/64a3467160)